-Southwestern College requires students to represent themselves and the College in the responsible, ethical and professional manner befitting counselors and art therapists in training.
-The faculty believe that professional counselors and art therapists must be models of responsibility, integrity, excellence and compassion in their communities, on and off campus.
+Southwestern College requires students to represent themselves and the College in the responsible, ethical, and professional manner befitting counselors and art therapists in training, or as visionary leaders of conscious action.
+SWC students must be models of responsibility, integrity, excellence, and compassion in their communities, on and off campus.